anykolaiszyn/obsidian-mobile-git-sync/README.md

 ### Conflict Handling
 - **Non-overlapping Changes** - Automatically merged when possible
 - **True Conflicts** - Both versions saved with conflict markers
-- **User Notification** - Clear alerts when manual review is needed
+- **User Notification** - Clear alerts when manual review is needed (unless you choose automatic resolution)
 - **Data Safety** - No content is ever lost during conflicts
+- **Configurable Strategy** - Choose to always take the latest, always keep local, always keep remote, or be prompted for each conflict

 ## 📋 Commands